Does Fallon Sherrock have a partner? Get to know history-making darts player!

 Since then, she's gone onto compete in countless BDO (British Darts Organisation) competitions and even made it to the final of the BDO Women's World Darts Championship in 2015.

-It could all have been very different for Fallon, however, she was diagnosed with a serious kidney problem following the birth of her son, Rory, in 2014.
+It could all have been very different for Fallon, however, she was diagnosed with a serious kidney problem following the birth of her son, Rory, in 2014, who she has looked after on her own for the most part.

 Speaking to The Sun, Fallon said: "About six months after I had my little boy in April 2014, I ended up getting a kidney disease.